Estate Planning Q&A Series

 Short Answer

-In North Carolina, most retirement accounts such as IRAs and 401(k)s count as resources for long-term care Medicaid once a person is old enough to access the funds, but the details depend on whether the account is in payout status and who owns it.
+In North Carolina, most retirement accounts such as IRAs and 401(k)s may count as resources for long-term care Medicaid depending on whether they are in payout status and who owns them.
 The State also reviews transfers of assets, including retirement funds, during a federal lookback period when someone applies for Medicaid-covered long-term care.
 Careful planning can sometimes convert retirement savings into protected income for a spouse at home and coordinate with trusts and wills, but timing and structure matter.

 Understanding the Problem